 After that, BEL stands by with a full staff of repair technicians who are trained and certified by the major manufacturers that we represent.
 Most repairs are done in-house at our Bear, DE warehouse, unless we have to ship it back to the manufacturer under rare circumstances.
 If your equipment was purchased from us, we will work with you to find a free rental piece of equipment to keep your system up and running.

 BEL will also gladly repair many products not purchased from us.
 See the lists below.

 We are rolling out a new Service Request form to streamline the process for both ship-in and walk-in repairs!
 Please click here to submit a new Repair Request.

 If you have a question about a product you want to have repaired click here to email our service department.

 Factory Authorized Warranty Service is available for the following manufacturers:

-In addition to the above, Authorized Sales and Support is offered for the following manufacturers:
+In addition to the above, Support is offered for the following manufacturers: